 Yasaka Pagoda is inside of Hokanji temple.
 This temple was built around 6 century.
 This small temple precinct has no buildings, so commonly called “ “Yasakano-to” has come to refer to the temple itself.

 Why people like Yasaka Pagoda?
 The reason is that there is still remaining old town scenery featuring Kyoto.
 You can see Yasaka Pagoda as a landmark from every direction.
-When you are walking around in early morning or the evening twilight time, you will find a nice collaboration of “Yasaka Pagoda ” and old Japanese style of buildings.
+When you are walking around in the early morning or the evening twilight time, you will find a nice collaboration of “Yasaka Pagoda” and old Japanese style of buildings.

-Find peace after travelling around Gion with our
+Find peace after traveling around Gion with our

 Contact us : email@example.com